HenryAlbu/auto-Instagram-posting-bot/README.md

 ## License

-This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by Instagram, Facebook inc. or any of its affiliates or subsidiaries.
+This code is in no way affiliated with, authorized, maintained, sponsored, or endorsed by Instagram, Facebook inc. or any of its affiliates or subsidiaries.
 This is an independent and unofficial API.
 Use it at your own risk.